 The owner of a solar system can receive 1 SREC for every 1,000 kilowatt-hours (kWh) or 1-megawatt hour (MWh) of solar electricity produced by their system.
 That certificate can then be registered and sold - generating additional revenue for the system owner.

 Note: SRECs are only available for homeowners and businesses that own a solar system.
 Therefore, you will not be able to receive them if your system is leased or under a Power Purchase Agreement (PPA).

 Where Are SRECs Available?

 Although the RPS legislation is enforced in 36 states, not all of them have a carve-out specifically for solar energy.
 Currently, there are five states plus Washington D.C. that have an SREC market.
-The SREC requirements in each of these states vary and as a result, the value of the credits vary from state to state.
+The SREC requirements in each of these states vary and as a result, the value of the credits varies from state to state.

 One specific regulation that varies by state is the location requirement of the solar system.
 A few states require that SRECs come from solar systems within the borders of their state - New Jersey is one of those.
 In contrast, other states accept SRECs purchased from solar systems that are located outside of their state borders.
-This could potentially be a great benefit for solar owners in states without solar carve-outs, but on the flip-side, these open border policies will drive down the price of SRECs.
+This could potentially be a great benefit for solar owners in states without solar carve-outs, but on the flip side, these open border policies will drive down the price of SRECs.

 Here’s a list of the states that currently have an SREC market:

 - Massachusetts (as of 2018, MA is no longer accepting new solar systems into their market)